Skip to content

 FirstQueryAsync

-Returns T? — reads only the first row and returns null if no rows are returned.
-Use for single-entity lookups.
+Returns T? — reads only the first row and returns null if the result set is empty.
+Use it for single-entity lookups.

 csharp